evangandy/Reverse-Engineering-Options-Greeks/README.md

 Second derivatives reveal the wild, non-linear nature of options.
 Gamma amplifies everything - tiny stock moves can cause massive delta swings.
 This extreme sensitivity to market noise taught me that consistent gamma values might indicate well-behaved securities, while erratic gamma signals could be a massive headache in a high pressure trading situation.

 ### ⏰ **Theta (Θ) - Time Value**
-From my understanding the most mathematically complex Greek, involving intricate time decay mechanics and present value calculations.
+The most mathematically complex Greek, involving intricate time decay mechanics and present value calculations.
 Theta reveals how options lose value as expiration approaches.
 The acceleration patterns and connections to risk-free rates make this the most theoretically rich Greek to model.

 ### 🌊 **Vega (ν) - Volatility**
-Volatility changes create the largest price swings, from my learning making vega potentially the most dangerous Greek.
+Volatility changes create the largest price swings, making vega potentially the most dangerous Greek.
 Vega could have a range of applications but I thought the most interesting one is as it relates to market psychology.

 ### 💤 **Rho (ρ) - The Forgotten Greek**
 The least impactful Greek for most trading strategies.
 Interest rate sensitivity only matters during major Fed policy shifts or for long-dated options.
-While important for theoretical completeness, rho came across as a academic afterthough.
+While important for theoretical completeness, rho came across as an academic afterthought.

 ---